abhra0897/LameUI/docs/quickstart.md

     // other objects will be under the hierarchy of a scene.
 There can be multiple
     // scenes.
 A particular object can be under only one scene at a time. lui_obj_t* scene_1 = lui_scene_create();
-    // [Mandatory] A scene must be set as active scene.
+    // [Mandatory] A scene must be set as an active scene.
 Only the active scene
     // is rendered.
 	lui_scene_set_active(scene_1);